thibert-derek/Project2/README.md

 Started the project.
 Added a gulpfile to the project.

 11/16/19
-Added th markdown, html, and scss files.
+Added the markdown, html, and scss files.